Refining the Financial Professional’s Value Proposition -- when "What if?" is really the "Why?"

 The “What if?”
 Needs to be Part of Your Value Proposition

-Very different than the way business has been done in the past, financial advisors have to approach their practice in a new way.
-In the past, many advisors would focus attention on the numbers and selling product alone.
+Very different than the way business has been done in the past, financial professionals have to approach their practice in a new way.
+In the past, many financial professionals would focus attention on the numbers and selling product alone.
 Today we are in much more of a relationship driven business.
-Financial advisors are looked to for their counsel and expertise in planning and navigating the financial markets.
+Financial professionals are looked to for their counsel and expertise in planning and navigating the financial markets.
 Building and maintaining relationships with clients is more vital than ever.
 Technology is a resource.
-It is not a replacement for the value a financial advisor brings to the table.
-This must be part of the value proposition for every advisor.
+It is not a replacement for the value a financial professional brings to the table.
+This must be part of the value proposition for every financial professional.

 When my kids want to go out we always ask the 5 W's, Who, What, When, Where, and Why.
 The 5 W’s can be a simple way to navigate analyzing your practice and creating change.